-Bright submm/mm emission was also detected in the host galaxies of optically luminous quasars at $z\sim2$ to 7.
+Bright submm/mm emission was also detected in the host galaxies of optically luminous quasars at $z\sim2$ to 7 [37, 38, 41, 57, 27].
 The single dish surveys at sub-mJy sensitivity reveal that about 30% of them are hosted in dusty starburst systems with FIR luminosities comparable to that of the ULIRGs and HyLIRGs, suggesting massive star formation co-eval with rapid supermassive black hole (SMBH) accretion.
 These quasar-starburst systems became important targets for further interferometer observations to search and resolve the gas and dust content.
-The follow-up molecular CO and [C II] observations probe the distribution of dust, gas, and star forming activity, as well as the host dynamics (), and thus, set key constraints on the early growth of the SMBH-galaxy systems ().
+The follow-up molecular CO and [C II] observations probe the distribution of dust, gas, and star forming activity, as well as the host dynamics [31, 7, 58, 15, 17, 54], and thus, set key constraints on the early growth of the SMBH-galaxy systems [?
+53].

 The obscured star formation discovered in submm surveys provides essential complement to probe the cosmic star formation history (SFH).
-Traditionally, tracing the evolution with cosmic time of the galaxy luminosity density from the far-UV (FUV) to the far-infrared (FIR) offers the prospect of an empirical determination of the global star formation history (SFH) and heavy element production of the Universe (Madau & Dickinson 2014 and references therein; Rowan-Robinson et al. 2016; Livermore et al. 2017).
+Traditionally, tracing the evolution with cosmic time of the galaxy luminosity density from the far-UV (FUV) to the far-infrared (FIR) offers the prospect of an empirical determination of the global star formation history (SFH) and heavy element production of the Universe [29, 47, 28].
 However, lacking precise astrometry at FIR wavelengths at high redshifts often prevents us from connecting FUV to FIR data and providing the required complete understanding of cosmic SFH.
 To study the formation and evolution of galaxies, it is crucial to determine the redshift distribution of sources.
-Large samples of high redshift galaxies have been imaged with space facilities like Hubble, Spitzer, Herschel and ground-based telescopes at multiple wavelengths and their redshifts can be determined by photometric observations at multiple bands.
-Alternatively, a small fraction of sources have been confirmed with spectroscopic measurements and narrow-band imaging.
+Large samples of high redshift galaxies have been imaged with space facilities like Hubble, Spitzer, Herschel and ground-based telescopes at multiple wavelengths and their redshifts can be determined with spectroscopic measurements and narrow-band imaging.
 Due to large extinction, observations at optical and/or near-infrared are difficult and only bright sources can be detected at high redshifts.
 For some sources with large amount of dust, they are very likely to be invisible with current optical facilities in a limit observing time.

 The mapping capability of the single dish telescopes at submm wavelengths are also becaming important in tracing overdensity and structure formation in the early universe.
 Clusters of galaxies are the most massive bound structures in the local universe.
-They are largely dominated by 'red and dead' elliptical galaxies, and the oldest and most massive elliptical galaxies lie at their cores (eg. [13]).
+They are largely dominated by 'red and dead' elliptical galaxies, and the oldest and most massive elliptical galaxies lie at their cores (eg. [51]).
 Studies of the stellar populations of these massive galaxies reveal them to be old, with inferred formation redshifts z > 3 and with the bulk of their stellar populations forming over a short time scale.
 This would imply that the progenitors of the massive elliptical galaxies in the cores of clusters must have formed in major starbursts.